 While you can see that 50mm lenses have plenty going for them, they also have a number of drawbacks, which we’ll talk about in this section.

-The biggest issue that you’ll encounter when using 50mm lenses is situations in which they’re too tight.
+The biggest issue that you’ll encounter when doing 50mm street photography are situations in which they’re too tight.

 There’s nothing inherently wrong with 50mm and longer focal lengths, but one thing you will find is that there will be instances when you want to capture more of a scene but you don’t have any room to back up.
 Experiencing this is just far less common when you’re using a 35mm, 28mm or wide lens.